… builds capacity

 - potential Sustainable Development Goals and New Urban Agenda theme/focus for projects

-What is Required of Cities?
+What is Required of Participant Organisations?

 - In-kind contribution: a dedicated Development Leader to be the focal point for the city.
 This involves a minimum of 2 days effort a week.
 An executive level champion in the organisation is also required to provide senior support and guidance throughout the two-year period.

 - Financial contribution: USD$20,000 per year for two years.
 This financial contribution can be reduced depending on supporting contributions from local, regional, national and international partners to support the city participants.
 Partners can be from government, private sector and civil society organisations.
 This financial contribution is required for facilitation, capacity building, coordination of partners and research and student support services.

 The two year process uses eight steps to support cities to identify and foster the development of partnered projects.